 - When heating it in a microwave, place a cup or bowl of water in with the wheat bag

-- Buy wheat bags which include a manufacturer’s contact details in case you have a problem.
+- Buy wheat bags that include a manufacturer’s contact details in case you have a problem

 - Use only as a heat pack for direct application to the body

 - Watch for over-use – an over-cooked odour, a smell of burning, smoking, or charring

 - Leave to cool in a safe area and on a non-combustible surface, like a kitchen sink

 - Do not use wheat bags as bed warmers

 - Do not over-heat (recommended maximum is three minutes for manufactured bags)

 - Do not reheat the bag until it has completely cooled – which maybe two hours after initial heating

 - Do not leave the microwave unattended when heating a bag